abirsh/abirsh.github.io/index.md

 Previously, I completed my Master of Science in Electrical and Computer Engineering (ECE) at Indiana University-Purdue University Indianapolis (IUPUI) and obtained my Bachelor degree (B.Sc.) in Electrical and Electronic Engineering (EEE) at Bangladesh University of Engineering and Technology (BUET).

 My research interests include Human-Computer Interaction, Accessibility and Assistive Technology.
-In my research, I study and design tools to support creative work practices of people with disabilities.
+In my research, I study and design tools to support computer-based creative work for people with disabilities.
+Through interviews, observations, and content analysis, my work contributes new understanding of how accessibility unfolds at different stages of computer-based content creation – from learning the tools to developing professional expertise – and the central role communities of disabled creators play in sustaining access in their skilled work.
+Drawing on these insights, I design and evaluate tools to scaffold accessible learning opportunities for disabled content creators.

 I love traveling and photography.
-Backpacking through Western Europe, New Zealand and Patagonia is on my long-term travel bucket list.
-I have backpacked across the lovely country called Japan, and I plan to go back again.
-Through my camera and lens, I try to capture the juxtaposition of architecture, nature and humans as I travel through places and time.
+Through my camera and lens, I capture the juxtaposition of nature, architecture, and humans as I travel through places and time.

 <!-- You can find me on [Instagram](http://instagram.com/abirsaha_){:target="_blank"}. -->

 <div class="body-social sidebar-social">